+NAME:

+POSITION/TITLE:

+(If parent or student, put "parent" or "student")

+DAYTIME PHONE

-NA ME: РО SITION/TITLE: (If parent or student, put "parent" or "student") DA YTIME PHONE sec dire par STRUCTIONS: The Complaint procedure has four steps.
-The first is an informal resolution, the ond and potentially third are a formal written Complaint to administration and/or the school ector, and the fourth a review by the Board of Trustees.
-This form may be used by an employee, ent, or student to initiate a formal Complaint at Step 2.
-If you are considering initiating a mplaint, you should review the complete Complaint policy, available from the office manager.
-Ste to r STI Fro EP 1.
-INFORMAL RESOLUTION p 1 of the Complaint process is the informal resolution.
-You and any involved party are encouraged resolve the issue at this step.
-EP 2.
-FORMAL COMPLAINT om the date of the event, you have 15 working days to file a formal, written Complaint.
-The written mplaint is considered filed when it is submitted to a member of school administration or the Board Trustees, as outlined in policy.
-You must provide the following information: The date of the event that is a violation of law or policy leading to the complaint.
-1. The date of the event that is a violation of law of policy leading to the complaint.
-2. A specific statement of the law, rule, policy and/or acceptable practice violated.
+INSTRUCTIONS: The Complaint procedure has four steps.
+The first is informal resolution, the second and potentially third are a formal written Complaint to administration and/or the school director, and the fourth a review by the Board of Trustees.
+This form may be used by an employee, parent, or student to initiate a formal Complaint at Step 2.
+If you are considering initiating a Complaint, you should review the complete Complaint policy, available from the office manager.

+STEP 1.
+INFORMAL RESOLUTION

+Step 1 of the Complaint process is the informal resolution.
+You and any involved party are encouraged to resolve the issue at this step.

+STEP 2.
+FORMAL COMPLAINT

+From the date of the event, you have 15 working days to file a formal, written Complaint.
+The written Complaint is considered filed when it is submitted to a member of school administration or the Board of Trustees, as outlined in policy.
+You must provide the following information:

+- 1. The date of the event that is a violation of law or policy leading to the complaint. - 2.
+A specific statement of the law, rule, policy and/or acceptable practice violated.
 What action or conduct constituted the violation and what happened?

-3. Total number of pages attached The resolution or remedy you want.
-Total number of pages attached 4.
-Complainant signature and date filed with administration.
-Grievant's Signature Date Administrator's Signature Date
+Total number of pages attached \\\\\

+3. The resolution or remedy you want. \\\\\

+Total number of pages attached \\\\\

+4. Complainant signature and date filed with administration.

+Grievant's Signature

+Administrator's Signature

+Date received

+Date